Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 Everyone documenting the same way also means documentation is easier follow, there's fewer surprises.

-It follows consistent standards, and it becomes easier for us to learn from each other what good documentation looks like.

 Second, tests.

 No, I haven't jumped back a section, and yes I really am obsessed.

-Its one thing to write documentation, but keeping it up to date is hard.
+Its one thing to write documentation, but another to keep it up to date.

 Having documentation that's wrong can be worse than having none at all, something I expect most of us have experienced.

 In Rust, your code examples can not be wrong because when you run `cargo test` it also runs your code examples.

-This is why you'll regularly see code examples in Rust documentation using assertions
+This is why you'll regularly see code examples in Rust documentation using assertions.

 They don't just show you, the reader, what to expect when you call a function, they prove that it's true!